 We develop a model where labor market structure affects the division of surplus between firms and workers.
-Using Austrian data we show that in more concentrated labor markets, workers are more likely to return to past employers.
-In our model, the possibility of these re-encounters endows firms with size-based market power since outside options are truly outside the firm: firms do not compete with their own vacancies.
+In a model of random search and large employers, workers might apply to another job controlled by the same employer in the future.
+This possibility endows firms with size-based market power.
+The reason is that outside options are truly outside the firm: firms do not compete with their own vacancies.
 Hence, a worker’s outside option is worse when bargaining with a larger firm, and wages depend on market structure.
-The quantified model suggests that such size-based market power could substantially reduce wages.
+We calibrate the model to Austrian data and find that such size-based market power depresses wages.